pablodecm/phd_thesis/src/102_chapter_2.md

 #fig:LHC_overall width=70%}

-The main reason for building a high-energy proton-proton collider such as the LHC instead of more powerful electron-positron, given the difficulties when computing observables, due to protons being composite particles as described in Section [-@sec:pheno], is that proton are considerably more massive and hence their synchrotron radiation loss is greatly reduced, so the accelerated to higher energies and more efficiently.
+The main reason for building a high-energy proton-proton collider such as the LHC instead of a more powerful electron-positron, given the difficulties when computing observables due to protons being composite particles as described in Section [-@sec:pheno], is that proton are considerably more massive and hence their synchrotron radiation loss is greatly reduced, so the accelerated to higher energies and more efficiently.
 Another